MarkSmithAU/RepData_PeerAssessment1/PA1_template.md

 ---

 # Introduction
 I have included most of the text from both the questions on the "Instructions" and "My Submission" page as they differ slightly.
 The R code is embedded with all anaysis as required.
-Please note that knitr is embedding images into the HTML so no image/figure folder is required.
+Please note that knitr is embedding images into the HTML, but the md file still uses the figure folder.

 # Loading and preprocessing the data
 * Load the data (i.e. read.csv())